-Detention
+- Detention

 - School community service

 - Conference with student, parent, teacher and Principal

 - Suspension

+- Removal from extracurricular activities such as student leadership or athletic teams

 Student Activities

 Clubs: Students with special interests are encouraged to form a club.
 Clubs can be formed by identifying a staff member to serve as advisor and proposing the new club to the Student Council.